40 years worth of wisdom expands your entrepreneurial emotional intelligence…

 I can’t tell you how many self-help, psychology, and business books I’ve read.

 Every one of them had at least several gems.

 I was the Electronics Buyer for The Sharper Image catalog.

 I was in promotional videos for Apple, HP, Tandem Computers, Xerox, …

 I even acted in TV commercials for Chevrolet, Honda, Toyota, Yuban, and SuperCuts!

-I worked with former Summit Workshops trainers and former EST trainers who consulted with me for my company for many years.
-I’ll tell you what works.
+I worked with former summit trainers and former EST trainers who consulted with me for my company for many years.

 Believe me, I would never have undertaken to write this book if there wasn’t something more to say.